locnnil/workshop/docs/how-to/troubleshoot.rst

 without first removing the associated workshops, you can list all LXD projects to locate the orphaned containers.
-These will appear under :samp:`workshop.<USER>` and include the |project_markup| project ID in their names:
+These will appear under :samp:`workshop.<USER>` and include the |ws_markup| project ID in their names:

 .. code-block:: console